 - Having a mental health problem is not a sign of weakness and should be treated as serious as any other illness

-This is correct, but it goes much deeper than that and a lot of people think these ‘problems’ are not a big deal.
-But I’m telling you now my friend, do not underestimate the power they hold over someone.
+This is correct, but it goes much deeper than that and a lot of people think these ‘problems’ are not a big deal, but do not underestimate the power they hold over someone.
 That is why it is really important to be sensitive and supportive towards your friends, colleagues or family members who may be suffering with a mental health problem.

 Our mental health is a combination of thinking, communication, emotions, behaviour, self-esteem, emotional and physical wellbeing.
 Mental health problems are diagnosable health conditions, when there has been a significant change and decline in ones behaviour, functioning, thinking and emotions leading into, for example, sadness and distress.